spjy/jotted-topics/k8s.md

 #### Kubernetes Deployment

-When a cluster gets created, you can begin a deployment.
+When a cluster gets created, you can begin a deployment for a Pod.
 A Kubernetes Deployment is a specified configuration telling Kubernetes how to create and update your application instances.
+It consists of:
+* Replica set configurations
+* Update strategy configurations

-Additionally, scaling is handled here.
-You can create replicas of a pod and increase or decrease as needed.
+Scaling is handled through creating replica sets of a pod and increase or decrease instances as needed.
+Replica sets can also be used for redundancy to avoid downtime.

+The update strategy handles rolling updates.

 #### Kubernetes Pods